Council and housing association tenants: eviction for antisocial behaviour

 You can do this even if you're being evicted from a council tenancy.

-The council may decide you're intentionally homeless.
+The council may decide you're intentionally homeless if your behaviour was deliberate or you didn't try to stop it.
 But this doesn't mean they don't have to help at all.

 You may qualify for emergency housing if you have children, are pregnant or have another priority need.